zio/zio/docs/usecases/testing.md

 Example 1

 Below test will pass.
-If we woule remove the line `MockClock.adjust(Duration(10, TimeUnit.SECONDS))` it would fail.
+If we would remove the line `MockClock.adjust(Duration(10, TimeUnit.SECONDS))` it would fail.
 If we wouldn't have access to `MockClock` to make it pass we would need to put manual `ZIO.sleep` call and that test would take 10 seconds every time when run.
 ```scala
 import zio.test.mock.MockClock
 testM("One can move time very fast") {